Indiana Personal Watercraft Bill of Sale — Free Template

 - Register the personal watercraft and transfer the title at your local Indiana DMV within the required deadline.

-- Obtain auto insurance before operating the personal watercraft.
+- Obtain marine liability insurance before operating the personal watercraft.

 - Keep a signed copy of the bill of sale for your records.